Scott Sellars

-Scott Sellars (born 27 November 1965) is an ex English football coach and former professional footballer who is ex Technical Director at Wolverhampton Wanderers.
+Scott Sellars (born 27 November 1965) is an English football coach and former professional footballer who was most recently technical director at Wolverhampton Wanderers.

 As a player, he was a winger who made more than 500 appearances, notably playing in the Premier League with Leeds United, Newcastle United and Bolton Wanderers.
 He also played football with Blackburn Rovers, in Denmark with AGF Aarhus and in the Football League with Huddersfield Town and Mansfield Town.
 He was capped three times at England at under-21 level.

 Since retirement he has previously been assistant manager at Chesterfield and academy coach at Manchester City.
-He has also worked as the head coach of Wolverhampton Wanderers U23's, as well as assistant head coach under caretaker manager Rob Edwards for Wolves' first team.
-He is the ex Technical Director at Wolverhampton Wanderers.
+He has also worked as the head coach of Wolverhampton Wanderers U23s, as well as assistant head coach under caretaker manager Rob Edwards for Wolves' first team.
+He is the ex-technical director at Wolverhampton Wanderers.

 Playing career

 After starting his career at Leeds United, Sellars established himself in the Second Division with Blackburn Rovers where he spent six years.
 After three play-off heartbreaks, Sellars finally found success in the 1991-92 Play-off Final which earned Rovers promotion to the newly formed Premier League.
 However, that would prove to be his last match for Rovers as he joined his old club Leeds who had just won the First Division.

 On 24 April 1993 he scored the winning goal for the Magpies in their 1–0 win over local rivals Sunderland in Division One at St James's Park, which meant that they only needed a point from their final three games to be sure of promotion.